Skip to main content

 In these cases:

-• LiveRamp surfaces these rejections in the daily pre-screen and activation status email (segments listed in the Compliance Scan Rejections CSV) so that sellers can take corrective action.
+• LiveRamp surfaces these rejections in the daily pre-screen and activation status email so that sellers and buyers are aware and can take corrective action.

 When one or more of a seller’s segments are affected by platform pre-screening or activation review, LiveRamp sends a daily summary email to the seller.
 Depending on the day’s activity, the email can include one or both of the following attachments: